raonagos/bts-rs/README.md

-# BTC: BackTest Candle
+# BTS: BackTest Strategy

-**BTC** is a Rust library for backtesting trading strategies on candlestick data.
+**BTS** is a Rust library for backtesting trading strategies on candlestick data.
 It allows you to test technical indicators, custom strategies, and simulate trading performance on historical or generated data.

 ---